Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

 Particular attention over key parameters:

-1. ``duplicate-cn``: Allow multiple clients with the same common name to concurrently connect.
-In the absence of this option, OpenVPN will disconnect a client instance upon connection of a new client having the same common name.**Remove it if you want to enforce single-session per user.**
+- ``duplicate-cn``: Allow multiple clients with the same common name to connect concurrently.
+Without this option, OpenVPN disconnects any existing client instance when a new one with the same common name connects.
+- ``setenv deferred_auth_pam 1``: Enable the deferred authentication method for PAM.
+- ``reneg-sec 0``: Prevents users from being prompted to reauthorize every hour (default behavior).
+- ``hand-window 300``: Increases the handshake window from 60 seconds to 300 seconds to accommodate possible email or token delays.
+- ``username-as-common-name``: Use the authenticated username as the common name, rather than the one from the client certificate.
+This is required when using ``auth-user-pass`` on the client side.

 ...

-2. Client configuration
+Then we switch to the client configuration.

-Update the ``client.ovpn`` file to use the public IP of the jump host and include the required authentication parameters.
+Update the ``client.ovpn`` file to use the jump host's **public IP** and include the required authentication parameters.

 .. code-block:: bash